mixxxdj/website/content/news/XXXX-XX-XX-gsoc-final-blog-fatih-emre-yildiz.md

 * `Find On Web` could have a preference option to enable - disable the services.

 #### Things I learned from GSoC
 First of all, I can easily say that GSoC was one of the best experiences in my life.
 It deserves Its title "Summer of Code".
 I had a great summer full of coding and I learned a lot and had so much fun meanwhile.
 During this period, being an open-source contributor to a community felt amazing.
 Before the GSoC, I did some projects for my university projects and used git very basically.
 But first time in my life, I did coding for a real project and used git professionally, and learned a lot about it.
 I have learned that Every aspect is really important while coding and even small glitches can cause a big bug.
 I have developed features which people can use.
 Fixed existing bugs that people encountered.
 This was such a unique experience.
 If I wouldn't meet with GSoC this year, I wouldn't be an open source contributor or I would have been very late in another time in my life.
-I can easily say that I've learned a lot about C++, QT, web services, testing, debugging, git and gained important experience on all of them.
+I can easily say that I've learned a lot about C++, QT, design patterns, web services, testing, debugging, git and gained important experience on all of them.
 What I have learned was I am enjoying hours of coding, testing, hunting bug, and solving problems.
 If I should have compare myself before the GSoC and after the GSoC, the difference is awesome.

 #### Conclusion
 At the end of the coding period, the decided side projects and their little steps were implemented into Mixxx.
 Such as Find On Web, Find on Web with Factory Design, and Cover Art Label without a menu.
 Besides the side projects, there were many bugs (which were affecting both the stable 2.3.3 version and the upstream branch) reported and fixed.
 Such as the empty XML, the rate limit of MusicBrainz, aborting the tag fetcher, etc. With those fixes, Mixxx users will have the better fetching metadata experience.
 At the end of the period, unfortunately, the Track suggestion feature couldn't be implemented into the Mixxx code base but we have a working POC as an open PR.
 Also, an existing request from a long time ago was discussed seriously with the developers and users on the Zulip GSoC channel.
 We have over-searched the available services and discussed the main problems with fetching suggestions from different services, how to make this feature useful and what needs to be done to have the best use-case.
 This will be a reference to the future for sure.